sigcsets/sigcse2016/authors/bofs.md

   -   [BOF Proposal Example (Word)]({{site.base}}/authors/examples/BOFSample.doc)

-{% section How Do I Submit My Proposal? %}
+## How Do I Submit My Proposal?

 1. Write your proposal using the format specified above.

 2. Convert your proposal into Adobe PDF format.
 Refer to our [Creating Adobe PDF Documents](creating_pdf.html) page for assistance.

-3. Submit the PDF version of your proposal using the .
+3. Submit the PDF version of your proposal using the BOF template.
 Recall that you will also need to cut-and-paste or type your text abstract description into a text box during the submission process.
 Please do not wait until the last minute to submit your documents because that